muratk5n/thirdwave/en/README.md

 ---

-Cali recall loses.
-Mob rule averted.
+Cali recall loses, great.
+Now remove the law allowing it so this circus does not happen again.

 ---